TCLamnidis/BareBonesBash/README.md

 You can quit by pressing "q" on your keyboard.

-Now we've had a look inside and checked that the file is a pretty normal FASTQ file,lets start asking more bioinformatic questions about it.
-A pretty standard question would be, how many reads do I have?
-We should all know by now that each "read" in a FASTQ file has four components - a header line, the sequence itself, a separator and a base quality line.
-So four lines represents one read.
-So if we could count the number of lines in a file, then divide by four, we can work our how many reads are in our library.
+Now we've had a look inside and checked that the file is a pretty normal FASTQ file, lets start asking more informative bioinformatic questions about it.
+A pretty standard question would be, **how many reads are in this FASTQ file?** We should all know now that each read record in a FASTQ file has four components, and takes up 4 lines.
+So if we count the number of lines in a file, then divide by four, we can work out how many reads are in our file.

 <p align="center"><img src="https://media.giphy.com/media/l41YtZOb9EUABnuqA/giphy.gif" width="20%"></p>

 For this we can use 'wc', which stands for "**w**ord **c**ount".
-However, we don't want to count words, we want to count lines.
-We can thus use the flag `-l` to do this.
-But remember we first have to decompress the whole file with `zcat
+However, we don't want to count words, we want to count the number of lines.
+We can therefore use the flag `-l` to do this.
+But remember we first have to decompress the lines we are reading from the file with `zcat`.

 ```bash
 zcat ERR2020601.fastq.gz | wc -l
 ```

-This should give us 18880, which divide by four, is 4720 reads.
+This should give us 18880, which divided by four (since there are four lines per read), is 4720 reads.

 Finally, maybe we want to know what the name of each read is.
 When we used less above, we saw each read header began with "@".
 Maybe we can use this